sweattep/modern_quotes/README.md

 >they organized politically to negotiate with city officials.

+>it has been said that man is a rational animal.

 >are you focused on the date or the time, or are you focused on learning?

 >if we love nothing, we become nothing